-(This Policy was reviewed by the full Council at its AGM held on 17 May 2023) Proper document control L Leases and legal documents are kept in Fire Proof Cabinet.
-Other data storage complies with the Data Protection Act COUNCILLOR Registers of Interests and gifts L Register of interest completed.
-Members asked to PROPRIETY and hospitality in place declare interests in relation to items on the agendas of every meeting.
+SWANSCOMBE & GREENHITHE TOWN COUNCIL RISK MANAGEMENT POLICY 2023 ouncil at its AGM held on 17 May 2023) Proper document control L Leases and legal documents are kept in Fire Proof Cabinet.
+Other data storage complies with the Data Protection Act.
+COUNCILLOR PROPRIETY Registers of Interests and gifts and hospitality in place L Register of interest completed.
+Members asked to declare interests in relation to items on the agendas of every meeting.
 Gifts and hospitality register is available at each Council meeting.
-INSURANCE Public Liability Cover in place to £10,000,000 Hirer's Liability Cover in place to £2,000,000 Employer's Liability Cover in place to £10,000,000 Fidelity Guarantee Covers members and employees to the sum of £500,000.
-Recommended formula in line with total balances plus 50% Annual Precept Personal Accident L Employees and Members covered to a capital sum of £115.000 Legal Expenses L Limit of Indemnity £100,000 for the following: Employment disputes and compensation awards Legal defence Property protection and bodily injury Tax Protection Statutory Licence Protection PRECEPT Annual precept not the result of Budget setting process commences each September. proper detailed consideration All Committees requested for details of likely expenditure.
+INSURANCE Dublic Liebitie 0 INSURANCE Public Liability Hirer's Liability N Cover in place to £10,000,000 Employer's Liability L Cover in place to £2,000,000 Fidelity Guarantee i i Cover in place to £10,000,000 Covers members and employees to the sum of £500,000.
+Recommended formula in line with total balances plus 50% Annual Precept 1 Personal Accident L Employees and Members covered to a capital sum of £115,000 Legal Expenses L Limit of Indemnity £100,000 for the following: Employment disputes and compensation awards Legal defence Property protection and bodily injury Tax Protection Statutory Licence Protection PRECEPT Annual precept not the result of proper detailed consideration L Budget setting process commences each September.
+All Committees requested for details of likely expenditure.
 Financial risk assessments reviewed annually to ensure correct long term financial risks are appropriately budgeted for.
 RFO undertakes detailed analysis of likely expenditure and income to produce draft annual estimates.
 Estimates considered by Finance and General Purposes Committee before being endorsed by full Council.
-Inaccurate monitoring Members provided with up to date budget monitoring at performance each Finance and General Purposes Committee.
-PAYROLL Loss of data on PC due to L Data is backed up daily be external IT contractor. system fault Maintenance agreement in place with Sage.
+Inaccurate monitoring of performance L Members provided with up to date budget monitoring at each Finance and General Purposes Committee.
+PAYROLL Loss of data on PC due to system fault L Data is backed up daily be external IT contractor.
+Maintenance agreement in place with Sage.
 Program provides legislative updates automatically.
 Loss of services of employee L Vacancy is advertised immediately (if necessary) and request help from existing remaining employees to cover temporary loss.
-More than 1 member of staff is trained to undertake payroll.
-COMPUTER Loss of computer data L Data on server is backed up daily to secure off-site DATA storage by IT contractor.
+More than 1 member of staff is trained to undertake payrolf.
+COMPUTER DATA Loss of computer data L Data on server is backed up daily to secure off-site storage by IT contractor.
 Anti-virus software on all PCs.
 ADMINISTRATION Agency Advice L Continue with advice from KALC, SLCCL, SEEMP, ACAS and solicitors.
-ALLOTMENTS Increase in net expenditure Review allotment rents annually.
-PARKS Loss of use of play equipment Continue with regular maintenance and safety checks and take unsafe equipment out of service until repairs are carried out.
+LLOTMENTS Increase in net expenditure L Review allotment rents annually.
+PARKS Loss of use of play equipment L Continue with regular maintenance and safety checks and take unsafe equipment out of service until repairs are carried out.